crispfish/symplectic-embeddings-cubes/README.md

 # Obstructive Classes in Symplectic Embeddings
-Code for enumerating possible obstuctions to symplectic embeddings

 This repository contains code to accompany the paper "Symplectic Embeddings of Four-Dimensional Ellipsoids into Almost-Cubic Polydiscs", by Cory Colbert and Andrew Lee.
 The file `tails.py` contains code which searches for candidate solutions  $(d,e;m_1,\dots)$ to the Diophantine system